-It is understood that discipline serves not only to correct inappropriate behaviour, but also as a deterrent.
-To maintain a safe and effective learning environment, suspensions and expulsions may be imposed not only to deter inappropriate behaviour, but also to remove individuals who pose a threat to the safety and well being of others.
-The Provincial Code of Conduct specifies that for student actions that do not comply with the Provincial Standards of Behaviour, suspension and expulsion may be considered.
-The Board’s Student Discipline Policy (Policy #503) sets out the process for Suspension and Expulsion.
-This policy specifies the student actions that may result in the Principal imposing a suspension, as well as the student actions that will result in the Principal imposing a suspension and considering an expulsion pending an investigation of the incident.
+To maintain a safe and effective learning environment, suspensions and expulsions may be imposed not only to deter inappropriate behaviour, but also to remove individuals who pose a threat to the safety and well-being of others.
+The provincial Code of Conduct specifies that for student actions that do not comply with the provincial Standards of Behaviour, suspension and expulsion may be considered.
+The board’s Safe Schools Policy (Policy 503) sets out the process for suspension and expulsion.
+This policy specifies the student actions that may result in the principal imposing a suspension, as well as the student actions that will result in the principal imposing a suspension and considering an expulsion pending an investigation of the incident.

-The Principal will consider the following mitigating factors when considering a suspension:
+The principal will consider the following mitigating factors when considering the length of a suspension:

-- the pupil does not have the ability to understand the foreseeable consequences of his or her behaviour;
+- whether the student has the ability to understand the foreseeable consequences of their behaviour

-- the pupil’s continuing presence in the school does not create an unacceptable risk to the safety of any other person.
+- whether the student’s continuing presence in the school does or does not create an unacceptable risk to the safety of any other individual at the school

 Police may be involved, and a suspension may be imposed for one of the following infractions which has occurred on school property, during a school related activity or event, and/or in circumstances where the infraction has an impact on the school climate:

 - uttering a threat, either verbal or written, to inflict serious bodily harm on another person